GmodNET/GmodDotNet/docfx_project/articles/tutorials/hello-world-detailed/index.md

 3. Confirm your `garrysmod/lua/bin/` directory contains at least these files and folders:
 ![binary folder structure](../hello-world/images/bin-folder-structure.png)

-4. You have copied `gmod-dot-net-lua-server.X.Y.Z.lua` to `garrysmod/lua/autorun/server/`

-5. You have copied `gmod-dot-net-lua-client.X.Y.Z.lua`  to `garrysmod/lua/autorun/client/`

 ## Tutorial Overview

 In this tutorial we'll take you through the process of creating a simple 'Hello World!' module.
 It will simply print 'Hello World!' to the console.
 The great thing about that is that you will have learnt the basics of creating a Gmod.NET module.
-We'll use **Visual Studio 2019**, **C#** (pronounce: C-Sharp) and the **.NET Core** (pronounce: dot net core) framework.
+We'll use **Visual Studio 2019**, **C#** (pronounce: C-Sharp) and the **.NET 5.0** (pronounce: dot net 5) framework.

 These are the subjects we will be discussing: